kaiicheng/mini-data-platform/README.md

 For example, product pair (basket) analysis requires order-item level data.
 Since the marts layer only exposes order-level facts, the agent explicitly rejects such queries instead of producing misleading results.

+---

+### Optional LLM integration (design notes)

+The architecture is LLM-ready while keeping execution deterministic.
+- LLMs may classify intent and extract parameters
+- SQL execution remains template-based and auditable
+- Existing guardrails enforce correctness and safety

+Principle: LLMs interpret; the system executes.

+---

+### Future extensions (design notes)

+The current implementation deliberately focuses on deterministic, auditable analytics.
+Future extensions would preserve this core while expanding interpretability and governance:

+1. **Hybrid intent interpretation**
+   Allow optional model-assisted intent classification and parameter extraction, while keeping routing and execution fully deterministic.

+2. **Exploratory retrieval as a separate path**
+   Introduce retrieval-based reasoning only for exploratory or unstructured questions, while structured analytics continue to rely on deterministic SQL for correctness and debuggability.

+3. **Governed data quality and auditability**
+   Treat data quality as a first-class concern through policy-driven checks and structured audit logs, enabling traceable and context-aware analytics aligned with continuous QC research (e.g. arXiv:2512.05559).

 # Appendix I